futoin/specs/draft/ftn24_if_ui_flow_engine.md

 ## 1.2.
 Process Context concept

 The context consists a subset of process and user data.
-Enclave Device must not receive the full context with possible sensitive information like risk factors and other signals.
+The Application must not receive the full context with possible sensitive information like risk factors and other signals.